Which DNA testing company should I use?

 • All test kits are very easy and straight-forward to use.

 • Family Tree DNA and MyHeritage DNA use a cotton-toothed swab to scrape cheek cells – very easy sample collection for any age or circumstances.
 As long as they are kept out of extreme conditions, these kits can have a long shelf-life (often years), but it is best to use them as soon as you can.
-NOTE: Due to Covid-related difficulties with shipping and customs, FTDNA has switched to dry swab sample collection kits (no liquid).
+During the COVID-19 period, difficulties with shipping and customs processing led to FTDNA switching to dry swab sample collection kits (no liquid).

 • Living DNA uses an easy cheek swab kit that contains no preservative liquid – a bit like a mascara, where you just snap the swab-on-a-stick back into the tube after testing.
 Living DNA requires their kits to be returned within 6 months.